datacarpentry/astronomy-python/_episodes/06-photo.md

 and i filters, which indicates color.

 Stars with lower values of (g-i) are "bluer" since they are brighter in the g-band than in the i-band, compared to other stars.
-To first order, the color of a star is related the star's temperature with bluer stars indicating higher temperatures and redder stars indicating lower temperatures.
+To a first order approximation, the color of a star is related the star's temperature with bluer stars indicating higher temperatures and redder stars indicating lower temperatures.
 An important second order effect involves the metallicity, or the amount of metals (elements heavier than He, in this case)